 No information concerning a student, however insignificant it may appear to be, should be given to anyone other than appropriate members of the University professional staff or faculty.
 Information given by the student in confidence should be kept in confidence unless the student agrees that some other person should have knowledge of the information or situation.
 To protect the interests and right to privacy of the student, all grades, records, and reports are to be handled as confidential information.

 Information concerning a student should generally not be given on the telephone since it is not possible to identify the caller positively.
-Students will receive any information they need by mail from the appropriate office.
+Students will receive any information they need by mail or via a Shepherd email account from the appropriate office.
 Grades should never be given over the phone.
 As a faculty or staff advisor, your safest course of action is to refer all external requests for information to the Office of the Registrar.

 Privacy of Student Records (FERPA)

 In academic affairs, a contractual relationship exists between the student and the college.
 The basic provisions of the University Catalog, recruiting and departmental brochures, various bulletins, and the Student Handbook become part of this contract.
 The University sets forth certain requirements for passing courses and for successful completion of programs and degrees.
 If students fail to meet the required standards, they can be penalized through such actions as dismissal, suspension, or failure to graduate on schedule.
 If the institution fails to respect its own regulations, then students may seek judicial relief.

 However, because the responsibility for student information, such as course and graduation requirements, is placed on the shoulders of students, a faculty advisor is usually liable only in situations of gross negligence, irresponsible behavior, or arbitrary or capricious treatment of a student.
 It is important that faculty advisors be informed of services the University promises to provide for its students.
 It is equally important that faculty advisors meet their responsibility to refer students to the appropriate person or office whenever they feel incapable of completely answering a student’s questions or assisting with a student’s requests.